canonical-websites/tutorials.ubuntu.com/tutorials/packaging/continuous-snap-delivery-from-travis-ci/continuous-snap-delivery-from-travis-ci.md

 : **The need for a clean environment**
 When you build a snap on your machine, it could be using some dependencies that are already installed but you forgot to declare as `build-packages` in the snapcraft.yaml.
 This means that when somebody tries to build the same snap on a different machine, those undeclared packages could be missing and the build would fail.
-A clean environment, such as a default Ubuntu 14.04 or 16.04 in a container, ensures reproducible builds.
+A clean environment, such as a default Ubuntu 14.04 or 18.04 in a container, ensures reproducible builds.

-Let’s install Docker, to get the same environment that Travis CI will use to build the snap:
+Let’s install Docker locally, to get the same environment that Travis CI will use to build the snap:

 ```bash